A BRIEF HISTORY OF EXETER, DEVON, ENGLAND

 EXETER IN THE 18th CENTURY

+Life in Georgian Exeter slowly improved, at least for the well off.
 By 1707 Exeter had its first newspaper.
 The first bank in Exeter opened in 1769.
 Also in 1769 Assembly Rooms were built.
 After 1760 the streets were lit by oil lamps and in 1778 pavements were made in the main streets.
 New County Courts were built in 1774 and in 1778 Devon and Exeter hospital was built.
-Also in 1778 a new Exe bridge was built.
+Also in 1778, a new Exe bridge was built.
 New Bridge Street was laid out to lead to it.

-In Exeter the old industry of wool manufacture continued to flourish and the port continued to import large quantities of wine.
-However Exeter became very cramped as the population grew but most people continued to live inside the walls.
+The old industry of wool manufacture continued to flourish and the port continued to import large quantities of wine.
+However, Exeter became very cramped as the population grew but most people continued to live inside the walls.
 In 1769 North Gate was demolished to ease the flow of traffic.
 East Gate followed in 1784.

 EXETER IN THE 19th CENTURY

 In 1801, at the time of the first census, Exeter had a population of 20,000.
-By the standards of the time it was a large and important town.
-However towns and cities in the Midlands and the North soon overtook Exeter.
-The industrial revolution largely passed Exeter by.
+By the standards of the time, it was a large and important town.
+However, towns and cities in the Midlands and the North soon overtook Exeter.
+The industrial revolution largely passed it by.

-During the 19th century the traditional industries of wool manufacture and tanning in Exeter also declined.
+During the 19th century the traditional industries of wool manufacture and tanning also declined.
 Exeter ceased to be an important manufacturing centre.

-In 1810 a body of men called the Improvement Commissioners was formed with powers to pave, clean and light the streets of Exeter.
+Meanwhile 1n 1810 a body of men called the Improvement Commissioners was formed with powers to pave, clean and light the streets of Exeter.
 However much of the town was still dirty and unsanitary.
-Like all 19th century towns Exeter had appalling slums.
+Like all 19th century towns, Exeter had appalling slums.
 In 1832 a cholera epidemic killed 440 people.
-Afterwards a network of sewers was built in Exeter.
+Afterward, a network of sewers was built.
 St Michael's church was built in 1868.
-From 1882 horse drawn trams ran in the streets.
+From 1882 horse-drawn trams ran in the streets.

 EXETER IN THE 20th CENTURY

 However Exeter suffered a severe air raid during the Second World War.
-In the Spring of 1942 the RAF bombed the historic German towns of Lubeck and Rostock.
-In revenge the Luftwaffe attacked historic British towns.
-In May 1942 the Germans bombed Exeter and they destroyed much of the town centre.
+In the Spring of 1942, the RAF bombed the historic German towns of Lubeck and Rostock.
+In revenge, the Luftwaffe attacked historic British towns.
+In May 1942 the Germans bombed Exeter and they destroyed much of the town center.
 Altogether 1,500 houses were destroyed and 2,700 were seriously damaged.
-Furthermore 6 churches were damaged or destroyed.
-The city centre was rebuilt in the 1950s.
-Furthermore Exeter university was founded in 1955.
+Furthermore, 6 churches were damaged or destroyed.
+The city center was rebuilt in the 1950s.
+Furthermore, Exeter university was founded in 1955.

 Northcott Theatre was built in 1967 and a Maritime Museum opened in 1969.

 Today most of the workforce in Exeter is employed in service industries such as tourism, education and public administration.
-Several new shopping centres have been built such as Guildhall Shopping Centre, which was built in 1977.
+Meanwhile, Guildhall Shopping Centre was built in 1977.
 Harlequins Shopping Centre followed in 1986.

 EXETER IN THE 21st CENTURY